rachelnertia/rachelnertia.github.io/_posts/2016-11-16-weak-ptr-fun-times.md

 };
 ```

 Nice.
 When I want the RenderComponent to be textured, I allocate a `new sf::Texture` and call `loadFromFile` with it.
-Now I have to remember to call `delete` at some point, and I might screw up by exposing the pointer to outside bits of code, who might deallocate the memory or modify the pointer.
+Unfortunately I now have to remember to call `delete` at some point, and I might screw up by exposing the pointer to outside bits of code, who might deallocate the memory or modify the pointer.
 Hence:

 ```cpp
 class RenderComponent {